 - I got it as a present, and even though I don’t use it, I can’t get rid of a GIFT!

 Now, when I say 5 minutes, I mean I want you to get started and decide what goes.
 You can do that.

-For some of these, it will take longer do the craft ideas or to box up donations and actually take them, but deciding which things to get rid of is actually very fast, and the most important part.
+For some of these, it will take longer to do the craft ideas or to box up donations and actually take them, obviously, but deciding which things to get rid of is actually very fast, and the most important part.
 Even if you tackle just one project every Saturday, it will only take you about a month to really make a dent in your clutter!

 As a professional organizer, I know the importance of decluttering.
 It makes you feel better and makes your space more organized.

 So, here are 5 quick and easy ways to declutter.
 And even better, these either get tossed in the trash, recycled into cool new things, or donated!
 A win – win in my book!

 1. Throw out pens and markers that don’t write.